NCAR/wxrisk/pages/about/partners.md

 ### Government Partners

 Many government agencies as well as state and local governments have a strong interest in improving public safety.
-The following government program is partnering with us by having a representative serve as a point of contact in our Researcher Collective.
+The following government agency is partnering with us by having one of their program directors serve as a point of contact in our Researcher Collective.

 - National Institute of Technology - National Windstorm Impact Reduction Program (NIST/NWIRP)